English Expressions about TIME

 For example:

 Michael met his friend on the street.
-They spoke for 20 minutes then Michael looked at his watch and told his friend it was probably a good idea to go as he might be late for his meeting and time is money!
-If he was late he may not get paid.
+They spoke for 20 minutes then Michael looked at his watch and told his friend that time is money!
+If he was late for the meeting he may not get paid.

 There is no rush to do something or make an immediate decision.
 You have time to think about it.